Welcome to the Divest Harvard website!

 Global warming has already begun to take its toll on our communities.
 Hurricane Sandy’s devastating power, the scorching drought across the Midwest, and the wildfires that raged through Colorado last year demonstrate the damage that global warming can cause to our society and economy.
 Millions of people are and will be affected.

 Higher education institutions like Harvard exist as investments in the future for their students and their countries.
-Yet, while investing in our future, Harvard simultaneously invests its money in corporations that threaten our future and that of our planet by causing the climate crisis.
+Yet, while investing in our future, Harvard simultaneously invests its $32.7 billion endowment in corporations that threaten our future and that of our planet by causing the climate crisis.

 We are targeting the top 200 publicly traded fossil fuel corporations for two reasons.
 First, these corporations are largely responsible for political gridlock that impedes the passage of climate legislation.
 Through divestment, we aim to highlight the rogue status of the fossil fuel industry and rebrand them as social pariahs.
-Secondly, the top 200 companies own the majority of non-nationalized carbon reserves.
-A majority of these reserves must be kept in the ground in order to limit global warming to under 2 degrees Celsius (the upper warming limit set by the UN).
-The share prices of fossil fuel corporations are inflated by the illusion that all of their reserves will be burned and become profit.
+Secondly, 80% of global carbon reserves must be kept in the ground in order to limit global warming to under 2 degrees Celsius (the upper warming limit set by the UN).
+The share prices of public fossil fuel corporations are inflated by the illusion that all of their reserves will be burned and become profit.
 But this scenario is incompatible with any hope for the future of our planet.
 When government regulation limits fossil fuel use, fossil fuel companies will need to leave their reserves in the ground, thereby devaluing their share price.
 Harvard thus puts its endowment at risk by investing in fossil fuel corporations.